Skip to content

 What is meshtasticd?

-meshtasticd provides virtual node simulation - running a software Meshtastic node without physical hardware.
+meshtasticd provides a software Meshtastic node that can run with or without physical LoRa hardware.

 Use cases include:

-• Running a virtual Meshtastic node on a server or Raspberry Pi
+• Running node software with a real LoRa radio on a server or Raspberry Pi (omit -s)

 • Developing and testing mesh applications